-- 10.6.
-The Trustee is mindful that the impact of ESG and climate change has a long-term nature.
+- 10.5.
+The Trustee is mindful that the impact of ESG and climate change may have a long-term nature.
 However, the Trustee recognises that the potential for change in value as a result of ESG and climate risk may occur over a much shorter term than climate change itself.
-The Trustee acknowledges this in their investment management arrangements. - 10.7.
-When considering the management of objectives for an investment manager (including ESG and climate risk objectives), and then assessing their effectiveness and performance, the Trustee assesses these over a rolling timeframe.
+The Trustee has acknowledged this in their investment management arrangements. - 10.6.
+When considering the management of objectives for an investment manager (including ESG and climate risk objectives), and then assessing their effectiveness and performance, the Trustee assesses these over an agreed predetermined rolling timeframe.
 The Trustee believes the use of rolling timeframes, typically 3 to 5 years, is consistent with ensuring the investment manager makes decisions based on an appropriate time horizon.
 Where a fund may have an absolute return or shorter term target, this is generally supplementary to a longer term performance target.
-In the case of assets that are actively managed, the Trustee expects this longer term performance target to be sufficient to ensure an appropriate alignment of interests. - 10.8.
-The Trustee expects investment managers to be voting and engaging on behalf of the Scheme's holdings and the Scheme monitors this activity within the Implementation Statement in the Scheme's Annual Report and Accounts.
-The Trustee does not expect ESG considerations to be disregarded by the investment managers in an effort to achieve any short term targets.
+In the case of assets that are actively managed, the Trustee expects this to be sufficient to ensure an appropriate alignment of interests. - 10.7.
+The Trustee expects the investment manager to be voting and engaging on behalf of the fund's holdings and the Scheme monitors this activity within the Implementation Statement in the Scheme's Annual Report and Accounts.
+The Trustee does not expect ESG considerations to be disregarded by the investment manager in an effort to achieve any short term targets.